-Try these strategies to make your experience look current.
+Fortunately, there are strategies that can make your experience look current.
 With a little preparation and creativity, you can highlight the skills you've developed during your time away from the office, and develop an interview-winning resume—without ever once referring to yourself as the “Chief Home Officer.”

 Ask someone to write a resume from scratch, and chances are they’ll start listing their experience in reverse chronological order, with their most recent position at the top of the page.
 That's advantageous on a traditional career trajectory, where each position involves more responsibility and pay, as well as a better title.
 But for a stay-at-home mom, a chronological resume can serve to emphasize the gap in time since her last formal position.

 Fortunately, there are many ways a resume can be formatted besides chronologically.
-Choose instead to create a functional or combination format resume.
-That way, the emphasis is on your skills, rather than the timing.
+Choose, instead, to create a functional or combination format resume.
+That way, the emphasis is on your skills rather than on your recent work history.

 During your time as a stay-at-home parent, you may have devoted a lot of time to volunteer responsibilities.
-While these positions may have been unpaid, it still is a way to show off your skills.
+After all, nearly 40% of parents volunteer, according to the Corporation for National and Community Service.

 Describe any volunteer work using the same action words as you'd use for paid work.
 Showcase accomplishments (e.g., "Raised twice as much money in the school's silent auction as the previous year" or "Balanced the school's PTA budget, tracking thousands of dollars in expenditures and donations") with the same direct language as you use in bullets describing past positions.